 2.7.
-Regaining audience confidence.
+Regaining audience confidence

-The general population survey report shows that trust in the media in the former Yugoslav Republic of Macedonia is very high in comparison with other countries in the region.
-As much as 61% of the population mainly or completely trusts the media.
-That freedom of speech as a fundamental human right should be strictly protected is believed by 90% of respondents (the highest in the region), that freedom of media is a precondition for a free democratic society is believed by 76%, and as many as 44% think that the government should be allowed to restrict media freedom (the highest percentage in the region).
+The general population survey report shows that trust in the media in Albania is well above the regional average.
+As much as 64% of the population have trust or mainly have trust in the media, putting Albania in the first place in the region.
+That freedom of speech as a fundamental human right should be strictly protected is believed by 75% of respondents, that freedom of the media is a precondition for a free democratic society is believed by 78%, and 16% think that the government should be allowed to restrict media freedom.